The process of identifying, analyzing, documenting, validating and managing system requirements.

 - User feedback

-Changes must be traceable (maybe using unique requirement IDs and version control tools).
+Changes must be traceable (maybe using unique IDs and version control tools).

 Steps: